cyrillkuettel/search_the_web/README.md

 The backend is written in python.
 For this I have used the "googlesearch" package.

-## Why the Gui is a Windows Forms Application?
+## Why Windows Forms?
 Initially,I wanted to write an Application with Tkinter in the frontend.
 I have experimented with Tkinter.
 After the initial shock, I have decided against using it.
 The GUI, then, was created in Windows Froms Designer.
+It was the only thing I was familiar at the time and I wanted to have something quick.
 In retrospect, a better idea might have been to use soething like PyQt.

 ## Screenshot